GCP VM with Cloud SQL and GCS

 password: kestra

-Note that if you haven't set up basic authentication in the previous step, your Kestra instance will be publicly available to anyone without any access restriction.
+Note that if you haven't set up basic authentication in the previous step, your Kestra instance will be publicly accessible to anyone without authentication.

 You can now access your Kestra instance and start developing flows.